 Every year, communities, schools, arts centers, and education programs host celebrations in their communities across the country.
 Whether a performance, exhibit, class or open house, local celebrations are the best way to bring attention to the cause of arts education.

-- Be sure to find or share celebrations for the week of September 11 - 17, 2016 with others on Americans for the Arts’ ArtsMeet National Event Calendar
+- Be sure to find or share celebrations for the week of September 11 – 17, 2016 with others on ArtsMeet National Event Calendar

 - Download and use the logo.
-The brand of National Arts in Education Week is shared for all to use.
-Be sure to place this logo on any event posters, websites or public awareness campaigns you promote.
+The brand of National Arts in Education Week is free and shared for all to use.
+Be sure to place this logo on any event posters, social media, websites or public awareness campaigns you promote.
+Download a simple .jpg or the designer files based on your needs.

 Advocate to Decision Makers